F5Networks/f5-aci-servicecenter/docs/navigate.rst

 1. Click the Visibility tab, and then from the Table list, click the VIP table.

-2. From the Partition list, click the partition of interest.
+2. From the Partition list, click the appropriate partition.

 3. The VIP table for this BIG-IP and partition will be displayed.